filetrust/Squads-And-Maps/Blogs/Issue3.md

 Having recently read the book '[Deep Work by Cal Newport](https://www.amazon.co.uk/Deep-Work-Focused-Success-Distracted/dp/0349411905)' the topic of deep work has been present in my thoughts as has it in other Glasswall staff.
 We a lot of new initiatives and ideas.
 New ways of working, squads and presentations and everything else.
-Alot of us find that our calendars are booked with meetings pretty much all week, leaving very little time for uninterrupted focus.
+A lot of us find that our calendars are booked with meetings pretty much all week, leaving very little time for uninterrupted focus.
 Something which is needed for delivering high quality outputs and to come up with most cognitively intensive solutions.
-How do we fit this in with meetings jotted throughout morning and afternoon five days a weeek.
+How do we fit this in with meetings jotted throughout morning and afternoon five days a week.
 And so we have a problem to solve.

-Challenge: Meetings occurring throughout the week can be distracting and prevent deep work and uninterrupted focus on delivering squad outcomes
+Challenge: Meetings occurring throughout the week can be tracting and prevent deep work and uninterrupted focus on delivering squad outcomes

 ### Proposed Solution
 Have a schedule we we plan which days in the week most meetings will occur and which days we will do a best effort to keep them meeting free.
 Enabling days of high focus on outcome delivery.
-This was presented to the company this week, it now open for disucssion, feedback, challenges and refinement.
+This was presented to the company this week, it now open for discussion, feedback, challenges and refinement.
 We will look to finalize and make this official in the next few weeks.

 ### Schedule